CodeYourFuture/CYF-Workshops/paint-the-room/readme.md

 ## The game 🎲

-Your team has been given the job of painting the room you are in.
+Your team has been tasked with painting the room you are in.
 The customer’s vague requirement is: “Please paint the room.”
+Before you begin you need to tell your customer how much it will cost and how long it will take.
+If you underestimate the cost or time it will take, you will lose money.
+If you overestimate the cost or the time it will take by too much, you will lose the job to a competitor!

 Your initial project backlog (work that needs to be done) consists of: